 Support Services

-Boarders have access to our School Psychologist, Guidance Counsellor and School Chaplain who can provide support and guidance in areas such as settling in, conflict resolution, tertiary study and career advice, learning difficulties and mental health.
+Boarders have access to the School Psychologist, Guidance Counsellor, and School Chaplain for support in various areas, including conflict resolution and mental health.

 Medical Services